quietui/quiet/docs/docs/components/card.md

 ### Horizontal cards

 Set the `orientation` attribute to `horizontal` to create a card with a horizontal, side-by-side layout.
-Unlike vertical cards, horizontal cards do not draw borders to separate the header and footer slots.
+When using the `media` slot, be sure to set a width or maximum width on the image.

 ```html {.example}
 <quiet-card orientation="horizontal">